Dynamics of Pseudoentanglement: Spreading of Pseudoentanglement

 Results for the spectra of $\Gamma$ for different system sizes $N$ and moments $m$ are shown in Fig.~\ref{fig:spectra}(a).
 Recall that the spectrum of $\Gamma$ has a leading eigenvalue $\lambda_0 = 1$, associated to the uniform distribution $\pi_m$ (its unique steady state), and then subleading eigenvalues $1 > \lambda_1 \geq \lambda_2 \geq \dots$; the inverse spectral gap defines the relaxation time: $t_{\rm rel}^{(m)} = 1/(1-\lambda_1)$.
 For $m=1$ the problem reduces once again to the simple random walk on the hypercube $\mathbb{Z}_2^N$, so the leading eigenvalue $\lambda_0 = 1$ is followed by a $N$-fold degenerate multiplet of eigenvalues $\lambda_1 = 1-\frac{1}{2N}$, giving the relaxation time $t_{\rm rel}^{(1)} = 2N$.
 These eigenvalues appear in the spectra for all values of $m$, where they are associated to the $N$ components of the dipole moment of the $m$-particle distribution on the hypercube, see Appendix~\ref{app:hypercube_rw_multipole}.

-However, for $m\geq 2$, we observe a new second-largest eigenvalue in the spectrum of $\Gamma$, $1-1/2N < \lambda_1 < 1$, giving longer relaxation times $t_{\rm rel}^{(m)} > t_{\rm rel}^{(1)}$.
-This is unlike the all-to-all model of Sec.~\ref{sec:non-local_gate}, where Aldous' spectral gap conjecture Eq.~\eqref{eq:aldous} (see Sec.~\ref{sec:review_ip_rw}) forces $t_{\rm rel}^{(m)}$ to be $m$-independent.
+However, for $m\geq 2$, we observe a new second-largest eigenvalue in the spectrum of $\Gamma$, $\lambda_1 > 1-1/2N$, giving longer relaxation times $t_{\rm rel}^{(m)} > t_{\rm rel}^{(1)}$.
+This is unlike the all-to-all model of Sec.~\ref{sec:non-local_gate}, where Aldous' spectral gap conjecture, Eq.~\eqref{eq:aldous} (see Sec.~\ref{sec:review_ip_rw}), forces $t_{\rm rel}^{(m)}$ to be $m$-independent.
 Nonetheless, Fig.~\ref{fig:spectra}(a) shows no further $m$-dependence in $\lambda_1$ beyond $m = 2$.
-This suggests that $m=1$ is special in this problem.